gaurava16fc/nodejs-mssql-connect-demo/README.md

 "# nodejs-mssql-connect-demo"

+Proof-of-Concept: A node.js project to demo on connecting MS-SQL-Server database and query using DML and Stored Procedure.

+We will be trying to achieve this task in below three diffrenet versions:
+    A).
+Async/Await (refer to "src\data-access\db-async-await.js")
+    B).
+Promises (Pending)
+    C).
+Callbacks (Pending)

+Pre-Requisites, as below:

 ************************************************************************
 -- MS SQL Server (Create DB, Login, user etc) -- You can change DB name and FileName for .mdf and .ldf as per your choice